Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

-Our aim is now to study certain subgroups of ``controlled characters'' for a combinatorial Hopf algebra $(\Hopf, \Sigma)$.\footnote{As explained above, in our sense a \emph{combinatorial Hopf algebra} is a graded and connected Hopf algebra $\Hopf$ together with an isomorphism to an algebra of (non) commutative polynomials generated by $\Sigma \subseteq \Hopf$.} To give meaning to the term ``controlled'', we fix a family $(\Gr{k})_{k\in \N}$ of functions $\Gr{k} \colon \N_0 \rightarrow [0,\infty[$ which defines growth bounds for the characters.
+together with the convolution product $\phi \star \psi \coloneq m_B \circ (\phi \otimes \psi ) \circ \Delta$.
+Our aim is to study certain subgroups of ``controlled characters'' for a combinatorial Hopf algebra $(\Hopf, \Sigma)$.\footnote{As explained above, in our sense a \emph{combinatorial Hopf algebra} is a graded and connected Hopf algebra $\Hopf$ together with an isomorphism to an algebra of (non) commutative polynomials generated by $\Sigma \subseteq \Hopf$.} To give meaning to the term ``controlled'', we fix a family $(\Gr{k})_{k\in \N}$ of functions $\Gr{k} \colon \N_0 \rightarrow [0,\infty[$ which defines growth bounds for the characters.
 With respect to such a family, we then define the subset of all controlled characters as

 For example, the growth family $(n \mapsto 2^{kn})_{k \in \N}$ (used in \cite{BS16} for the tame Butcher group) gives rise to the subset of exponentially bounded characters.
 In general, the set $\controlledChar{\Hopf}{B}$ will not form a subgroup of $(\Char{\Hopf}{\lcB}, \star)$ (cf.\ Example \ref{ex: counterex}).
 However, if the growth family satisfies suitable conditions and is compatible with the combinatorial Hopf algebra, we prove that $\controlledChar{\Hopf}{B}$ is indeed a subgroup of the character group.
 Here compatibility roughly means that the coproduct and the antipode of the combinatorial Hopf algebra satisfy $\ell^1$-type estimates with respect to growth bounds.
 This leads to the notion of a control pair consisting of a combinatorial Hopf algebra $(\Hopf , \Sigma)$ and a compatible growth family (made precise in Section \ref{section_controlled_Hopf}).
-For a control pair $\left( (\Hopf , \Sigma), (\Gr{k})_{k\in \N} \right)$ and a Banach algebra $B$, we prove that the controlled characters form a group.
-We show that on this group there is a natural (in general infinite-dimensional) Lie group structure:
+For a control pair $\left( (\Hopf , \Sigma), (\Gr{k})_{k\in \N} \right)$ and a Banach algebra $B$, we prove that the controlled characters form a group with a natural (in general infinite-dimensional) Lie group structure:

 \textbf{Theorem A}\emph{ Let $(\Hopf, \Sigma)$ be a combinatorial Hopf algebra, $B$ a commutative Banach algebra and $(\Gr{k})_{k\in \N}$ be a growth family such that $(\Hopf, (\Gr{k})_{k\in \N})$ forms a control pair.
 The associated group of $B$-valued controlled characters $\controlledChar{\Hopf}{B}$ is an analytic Lie group modelled on an (LB)-space.}